-The Samuelson Law, Technology & Public Policy Clinic (Samuelson Clinic) offers two full-time teaching positions, each for an approximate one-year term with the possibility of renewal.
-The purpose of the positions is to provide an opportunity for Clinical Teaching Fellows to gain experience teaching and supervising law students in a clinical setting while providing legal representationpotentially including amicus or other litigation work, regulatory work, and counselingto a wide range of public interest clients in law and technology.
+The Samuelson Law, Technology & Public Policy Clinic (Samuelson Clinic) offers a full-time teaching position, for an approximate one and a half-year term with the possibility of renewal.
+The purpose of the position is to provide an opportunity for Clinical Teaching Fellows to gain experience teaching and supervising law students in a clinical setting while providing legal representationpotentially including amicus or other litigation work, regulatory work, and counselingto a wide range of public interest clients in law and technology.

 The Samuelson Clinic at Berkeley Law is a leading clinic in the technology, privacy, free speech, and intellectual property fields, and is an integral component of both the Berkeley Center for Law and Technology (http://www.law.berkeley.edu/bclt.htm) and Clinical Program (http://www.law.berkeley.edu/clinics.htm).
 In training future lawyers and policy-makers, the Clinic plays an important role defining and shaping technology policy within California, the United States, and internationally.

-The Samuelson Clinic offers these post-graduate positions to provide two recent law school graduates the opportunity to develop as effective advocates and teachers while working with the Clinic to help train the next generation of influential attorneys, judges, and community leaders specializing in technology law and policy.
+The Samuelson Clinic offers this post-graduate position to provide a recent law school graduate the opportunity to develop as an effective advocate and teacher while working with the Clinic to help train the next generation of influential attorneys, judges, and community leaders specializing in technology law and policy.

-The positions are anticipated to begin no later than July 1, 2019 but an earlier start date may be possible.
-They will continue until June 30, 2020, with the possibility of renewal for an additional year.
+The position is anticipated to begin no later than January 6, 2020 but an earlier start date may be possible.
+The position will continue until June 30, 2021, with the possibility of renewal for an additional year.
 This is a full-time represented position, with a salary rate of $72,170.

-The Samuelson Clinical Fellows will work under the supervision of Clinic faculty on a variety of projects that will include the following:
+The Samuelson Clinical Fellow will work under the supervision of Clinic faculty on a variety of projects that will include the following: